SunCare : THE FACTS

 A very high SPF can make it very difficult for a manufacturer to protect adequately against UVA (the ageing rays) as the SPF refers only to UVB protection

-So, what factor should I choose?The SPF you need depends on your skin type. *See Box Guide below: Most of us can manage with an SPF 15, and it doesn't make much of a difference if you go for higher factor numbers.
-Exceptions are adults who tend to get eczema and children.
-In these cases, an SPF 25 or higher is recommended.
-It is a good idea to use a stick applicator with a higher SPF for particularly exposed areas of the body such as the nose, lips and ear lobes.The sunscreen should also have at least 3 UVA stars.
+So, what factor should I choose?The SPF you need depends on your skin type. *See Box Guide below: Some skins can manage with an SPF 20, but to get the highest protection we always recommend SPF of at least 30 especially for adults with exzema and children.
+It is a good idea to use a stick applicator with a higher SPF for particularly exposed areas of the body such as the nose, lips and ear lobes.The sunscreen should also have at least a 4 - 5 star UVA rating.

-Even the highest SPF broad spectrum sunscreen cannot fully protect against UVA and UVB rays.
+Even the highest SPF broad spectrum sunscreen cannot fully protect against the UVA and UVB rays.

 This is why people should cover up and stay in the shade at the hottest times of the day (11am-3pm).